Wello6143/wello6143/README.md

 - Suffering with Android development, C++, math, Engrisk grammah and physicc.

 - Red Hat certified anime catgirl engineer.

+###### What's your "virtualized workload"?

+- Well, it actually is Fedora inside Windows 10 using WSL 2.
+I found learning programming on Windows is somewhat really suck and neither cygwin nor msys2 fits my style so I ended up with it.

 #### Contact with me